35 Gimme Shelter

 Looking out her window, she saw his nakedness and was shocked indeed.

-Looking out her window, she saw his nakedness, called the police who charged him with indecent exposure.
+She called the police who charged him with indecent exposure.

 When the roles were reversed and and he happened by chance to spy her topless, she rang the police who did him for voyeurism.